modeset/-deprecated-utensils/WIP.md

 # Todo

 ## WIP
-- Try and lazy load more of the lookups and cache where possible
 - Should it be visually.shown/visually.hide? (how is this working on focus states?)
 - Find a better home for transition styles